 Since gingerbread (or some form of it) is fairly universal throughout the world, it makes a great preschool theme–especially if you have a classroom with students who may not celebrate Christmas.

-Gingerbread man activities are some of my favorites, and both toddlers and preschoolers will love these activities for gingerbread man theme that are part of my Learn at Home Preschool Lesson Plans.
+Gingerbread man activities are some of my favorites, and both toddlers and preschoolers will love these activities for a fun gingerbread man theme that are part of my Learn at Home Preschool Lesson Plans.